-The map (Figure.5) shows the reach across all forms of engagement (excluding online), showing postcodes of attendees as well as the location of stakeholder one-to-ones, community fund events, focus group sessions and area workshops.
+The map below shows the reach throughout engagement, showing postcodes of attendees as well as the location of stakeholder one-to-ones, community fund events, focus group sessions and area workshops.
 Apparent gaps mostly indicate areas where people do not live, such as Beckton Riverside, London City Airport, and other industrial areas.